CP11B/project_devops/README.md

 The following information covers everything you need to start it up.

+We planned the project using Jira, the board is here: https://team-1612863386042.atlassian.net/secure/RapidBoard.jspa?projectKey=DEV&rapidView=4

 ## Prerequisites

 - Terraform must be installed on your local machine
 - An Ansible-Controller VM (a machine with Ansible installed onto it.)
 - An AWS account
+- A dockerhub account
+- A GitHub account

 ## Terraform Environment Variables